 All provinces and territories recommend that cervical cancer screening start at age 21, continue until age 65 to 70, and occur every two to three years.
 In 2013, the Canadian Task Force on Preventive Health Care updated its guidelines and now recommends routine screening every three years for women starting at age 25 and ceasing at age 69 for those who have been adequately screened.

-However, the report found that 37 per cent of women diagnosed with squamous cell carcinoma and 30 per cent of women diagnosed with non-squamous cell carcinoma had their last Pap test more than five years before their diagnosis, or had no record of a Pap test at all.
-In addition, up to 30 per cent of eligible women were not screened for cervical cancer.
+However, the report found that 37% of women diagnosed with squamous cell carcinoma and 30% of women diagnosed with non-squamous cell carcinoma had their last Pap test more than five years before their diagnosis, or had no record of a Pap test at all.
+In addition, up to 30% of eligible women were not screened for cervical cancer.